core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * It completes any ongoing message processing for the considered group.

-* It derives and install a new Security Context.
+* It derives and installs a new Security Context.
 In particular:

    - It re-derives the keying material stored in its Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
 The Master Salt used for the re-derivations is the updated Master Salt parameter if provided by the Group Manager, or the empty byte string otherwise.